Hybrid divide-and-conquer approach for tree search algorithms: Discussion

 \subsection{Potential for DPLL speed-ups}

 In~\cite{qbacktracking}, Montanaro has demonstrated how quantum backtracking can be used to speed-up basic DPLL algorithms, which utilize just unit rule and pure literal rule resolution methods.
-This suffices for polynomial speed-ups whenever the search trees are exponentially large, and the satisfying solution does not exist, or appears late in the search order in the classical algorithm.\footnote{More precisely, we require that the effective explored trees, as discussed in Section~\ref{sec:hybrid} are exponentially sized.} However, to achieve improvements in hybrid settings, with a $\kappa n$-sized quantum computer, we have additional criteria on the structure of the tree and the algorithm as discussed in detail previously.
+This suffices for polynomial speed-ups whenever the search trees are exponentially large, and the satisfying solution does not exist, or appears late in the search order in the classical algorithm.\footnote{More precisely, we require that the effective explored trees, as discussed in Section~\ref{sec:hybrid} are exponentially sized.}

+However, to achieve improvements in hybrid settings, with a $\kappa n$-sized quantum computer, we have additional criteria on the structure of the tree and the algorithm as discussed in detail previously.
 This makes matters more complicated for DPLL.
 In general, there is less theory for DPLL we could apply to these questions in comparison to the PPSZ method.
-Nonetheless, we can at least resolve some of the technical concerns regarding the subroutnes.
+Nonetheless, we can at least resolve some of the technical concerns regarding the subroutines.

 In Appendix~\ref{app:backtracking}, we provide space-efficient implementations of quantum backtracking for pure literal rule and the unit rule, which suffice to obtain essentially linear space complexity with respect to the natural instance size (number of free variables).
-In this case, any set of formulas which generate dense sub-formulas at depth $\kappa' n$ (where $\kappa' n$ is the effective quantum computer size) can be sped-up in a hybrid scheme.
+In this case, any set of formulas which generate dense restricted formulas at depth $\kappa' n$ (where $\kappa' n$ is the effective quantum computer size) can be sped-up in a hybrid scheme.
 At present, we can only state that this is guaranteed (under SETH) $k$-CNF formulas (for high $k$), as explained in Section~\ref{sub:seth}.
 However, as characterizations of the lower bounds of DPLL trees improve, it is possible we obtain provable speed-ups for interesting $\kappa$ ratios, if not threshold free.

+Using the same methods we provided for $s$-implication with advice for bounded-index width formulas, we can also provide equally space efficient algorithms for a space-efficient pure literal rule with advice.